 - are not in full-time education

-If your State Pension is greater than £64.60 a week, you cannot be paid Carer's Allowance even if you meet the above criteria however you may still wish to make a claim.
+If your State Pension is greater than £76.75 a week, you cannot be paid Carer's Allowance even if you meet the above criteria however you may still wish to make a claim.
 People whose State Pension is too high to receive Carer's Allowance can be awarded an underlying entitlement which means they should be viewed as a carer for other benefits.
-For some people, this underlying entitlement can allow them to access higher amounts of means tested benefits such as Pension Credit or Housing Benefit.

 If you’re claiming Universal Credit, you may be able to get an extra amount because of your caring role without actually applying for Carer's Allowance.
 This is known as a carer element.